-- A. Each schedule shall be based on data following the incremental placement of 10,000 tons of reef material. - B. Description for each activity shall be brief, but convey the scope of Work described. - C. Activities shall identify all items of Work that must be accomplished to achieve substantial completion, such as items pertaining to mobilization, artificial reef construction surveying and demobilization. - D. Schedules shall show the complete sequence of construction by activities.
-Dates for beginning and completion of each activity shall be indicated as well as projected percentage of completion for each activity as of the first day of each month. - E. The Contractor shall consider "weather or adverse sea state days" in the schedule and identify the estimated loss of construction time due to adverse sea conditions. - F. For Contract change orders granting time extensions, the impact on the Contract date(s) shall equal the calendar-day total time extension specified for the applicable Work in the Contract change orders. - G. Status Report submittals shall include three copies of a time-scaled (days after notice to proceed) document showing all major construction activities.
+- A. Each schedule shall be based on data following the installation and acceptance of each 100 feet segment of the geotextile tube structure. - B. Description for each activity shall be brief, but convey the scope of Work described. - C. Activities shall identify all items of Work that must be accomplished to achieve substantial completion, such as items pertaining to mobilization, installation of the geotextile tube structure, surveying and demobilization. - D. Schedules shall show the complete sequence of construction by activities.
+Dates for beginning and completion of each activity shall be indicated as well as projected percentage of completion for each activity as of the first day of each month or by the percentage complete of each one hundred (100) feet long geotextile tube if geotextile tube construction is in progress. - E. The Contractor shall consider "adverse weather" in the schedule and identify the estimated loss of construction time due to adverse weather. - F. For Contract change orders granting time extensions, the impact on the Contract date(s) shall equal the calendar-day total time extension specified for the applicable Work in the Contract change orders. - G. Status Report submittals shall include three copies of a time-scaled (days after notice to proceed) document showing all major construction activities.
 The initial detailed schedule shall use the notice to proceed as the start date.
 The schedule shall be the work plan to be used by the contractor for planning, scheduling, managing and executing the Work. - H. The schedule shall include (1) all detailed construction activities, (2) calendar days prior to substantial completion, (3) summary activities for the remaining days. - I. The Contractor shall submit progress schedules with each application for payment.